Sagittarius (constellation): Visualizations

-Notable features
+Features

 Stars

 The constellation Sagittarius.
 North is to the left.
 The line going to the right connects ζ to α and β Sagittarii.
 Above this line one sees Corona Australis.

 α Sgr (Rukbat, meaning "the archer's knee") despite having the "alpha" designation, is not the brightest star of the constellation, having a magnitude of only 3.96.
 It is towards the bottom center of the map as shown.
-Instead, the brightest star is Epsilon Sagittarii (ε Sgr) ("Kaus Australis," or "southern part of the bow"), at magnitude 1.85, or about seven times as bright as α Sgr.
+Instead, the brightest star is Epsilon Sagittarii (ε Sgr) (Kaus Australis, or "southern part of the bow"), at magnitude 1.85, or about seven times as bright as α Sgr.

-Sigma Sagittarii (σ Sgr) ("Nunki") is the constellation's second-brightest star at magnitude 2.08.
+Sigma Sagittarii (σ Sgr) (Nunki) is the constellation's second-brightest star at magnitude 2.08.
 Nunki is a B2V star approximately 260 light-years away.
 "Nunki" is a Babylonian name of uncertain origin, but thought to represent the sacred Babylonian city of Eridu on the Euphrates, which would make Nunki the oldest star name currently in use.

-Zeta Sagittarii (ζ Sgr) ("Ascella"), with apparent magnitude 2.61 of A2 spectra, is actually a double star whose two components have magnitudes 3.3 and 3.5.
+Zeta Sagittarii (ζ Sgr) (Ascella), with apparent magnitude 2.61 of A2 spectra, is actually a double star whose two components have magnitudes 3.3 and 3.5.

-Delta Sagittarii (δ Sgr) ("Kaus Meridionalis"), is a K2 spectra star with magnitude 2.71 about 350 light years from Earth.
+Delta Sagittarii (δ Sgr) (Kaus Media), is a K2 spectra star with magnitude 2.71 about 350 light years from Earth.

-Eta Sagittarii (η Sgr) is a double star with component magnitudes of 3.18 and 10, while Pi Sagittarii (π Sgr) ("Albaldah") is actually a triple system whose components have magnitudes 3.7, 3.8, and 6.0.
+Eta Sagittarii (η Sgr) is a double star with component magnitudes of 3.18 and 10, while Pi Sagittarii (π Sgr) (Albaldah) is actually a triple system whose components have magnitudes 3.7, 3.8, and 6.0.

 The Bayer designation Beta Sagittarii (Beta Sgr, β Sagittarii, β Sgr) is shared by two star systems, β¹ Sagittarii, with apparent magnitude 3.96, and β² Sagittarii, magnitude 7.4.
 The two stars are separated by 0.36° in the sky and are 378 light-years from earth.
-Beta Sagittarii, located at a position associated with the forelegs of the centaur, has the traditional name "Arkab", meaning "Achilles tendon".
+Beta Sagittarii, located at a position associated with the forelegs of the centaur, has the traditional name Arkab, meaning "Achilles tendon".

 Nova Sagittarii 2015 No. 2 was discovered on 15 March 2015, by John Seach of Chatsworth Island, NSW, Australia.
 It lies near the center of the constellation.
 It reached a peak magnitude of 4.3 before steadily fading.